This article focuses on El Imposible National Park, the most bio-diverse region in El Salvador.

 There are three main hikes in the park.

-- Los Enganches – This route takes you to an area were two rivers meet.
-There is opportunity to swim in big pockets of water.
+- Los Enganches – This route takes you to an area where two rivers meet.
+There is an opportunity to swim in big pockets of water.
 Two viewpoints (miradores) affording views of the southeastern part of the park are passed during the hike.